kodecocodes/i9t/swift-2/swift-2.markdown

 Unlike most chapters in this book, you _won't_ write or extend an app in this chapter.
 Instead, you'll work in a multipage Xcode Playground with the Swift language features as the focus.
 The first part of the chapter will introduce you to some new features using somewhat contrived examples; the second half walks you thorough the solution of a specific String validation problem using Swift 2.0 features in a tutorial-led playground.

-Open the provided **Chapter1_Swift2.playground** file in Xcode 7 and continue reading the chapter before diving into the playground.
-[TODO: CRB: Revisit]
+Open the provided **Chapter1_Swift2.playground** file in Xcode 7 and you'll be ready to dive right into the chapter!

 ## Control Flow